When to use a crate

 However, it is better to leave the crate in its place even when you are convinced that your dog is fully house-trained: Just like the dog would in nature, your dog may often prefer to retreat to his/her own den, especially when feeling unwell, at night, and when dozing.
 A small space where your dog can nestle down and feel warm and safe.

 Purpose of a crate

-The purpose of a crate is to provide your dog with a shelter, a place where (s)he can doze, sleep, play with toys while lying down, and chew on the provided chew toy - all while feeling safe and in hiding.
+The purpose of a crate is to provide your dog with a shelter, a place where the dog can doze, sleep, play with toys while lying down, and chew on the provided chew toy - all while feeling safe.

-Conversely, a kennel we consider a place where you can lock your dog away if you fear that (s)he would otherwise say make a mess in your house or frighten small children or whatever.
-If we can agree on this for now, then a kennel will have a roof and a lockable door, while a crate is unlikely to have a roof or a door at all.
-On the photo you see the crate of My New Puppy which is no more than two panels of wall protection and the Westpaw nap mat because we don't even have a kennel, and because our dogs always have free run of the house.
+Conversely, a kennel we consider a place where you can lock your dog away if you fear that (s)he would otherwise say make a mess in your house or frighten small children or whatever - because you have not yet house-trained your dog.
+If we can agree on this for now, then a kennel will have a lockable door and typically even a roof, while a crate is unlikely to have a roof or a door at all.
+On the photo you see the crate of My New Puppy which is no more than two panels of thin plywood as wall protection and the Westpaw nap mat because we don't even have a kennel, and because our dogs always have free run of the house.

-We are aware that commercial sites do not distinguish crate and kennel as clearly, and indeed they may not even have an appropriate crate at all, see below.
+Vendors and commercial sites do not distinguish crate and kennel as clearly, and indeed they may not offer a crate at all, see next.

 What crate to use

 Commercial crates are neither necessary nor the most appropriate for your dog's needs.
 Why?